Nixon (film): Principal photography

 The film began shooting on May 1, 1995, but there was a week of pre-shooting at the end of April to film scenes that would be used as part of a mock documentary about Nixon's career.
 Early on during principal photography, Hopkins was intimidated by the amount of dialogue he had to learn, that was being added and changed all the time as he recalled, "There were moments when I wanted to get out, when I wanted to just do a nice Knots Landing or something."
 Sorvino told him that his accent was all wrong.
 Sorvino claims he told Hopkins that he thought "there was room for improvement" and that he would be willing to help him.
 Woods says that Sorvino told Hopkins that he was "doing the whole thing wrong" and that he was an "expert" who could help him.
 Woods recalls that Sorvino took Hopkins to lunch and then he quit that afternoon.
 Hopkins told Stone that he wanted to quit the production but the director managed to convince him to stay.
 According to the actors, this was all good-natured joking.
 Woods said, "I'd always tell him how great he was in Psycho.
 I'd call him Lady Perkins all the time instead of Sir Anthony Hopkins."

 In Spring of 1994, Time magazine reported that an early draft of the screenplay linked Nixon to the assassination of President John F. Kennedy.
 The facts contained in the script were based on research from various sources, including documents, transcripts and hours of footage from the Nixon White House.
 Dean said about the film's accuracy: "In the larger picture, it reflected accurately what happened."
 Stone addressed the criticism of fictional material in the film, saying, "The material we invented was not done haphazardly or whimsically, it was based on research and interpretation."
 John Taylor, head of the Nixon Presidential Library, leaked a copy of the script to Richard Helms, former Director of the CIA, who threatened to sue the production.
-In response, Stone cut out all scenes with Helms from the theatrical print and claimed that he did for "artistic reasons" only to reinstate this footage on the home video release.
+In response, Stone cut out all scenes with Helms from the theatrical print and claimed that he did for "artistic reasons" at that time; but years later, Stone admitted he regretted this decision.
+Stone eventually reinstated this footage on the director's cut home video release.

 During the post-production phase, Stone had his editors in three different rooms with the scenes from the film revolving from one room to another, "depending on how successful they were".
 If one editor wasn't successful with a scene then it went to another.
 Stone said that it was "the most intense post- I've ever done, even more intense than JFK" because they were screening the film three times a week, making changes in 48–72 hours, rescreening the film and then making another 48 hours of changes.